 Source: FE Analytics

-Performance of fund vs sector since launch
+Performance of fund vs sector & benchmark in 2018

 Source: FE Analytics